ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/universal/guides/rigged_nsbmd_creation/rigged_nsbmd_creation.md

 ---
-title: It's all rigged, baby: Getting a skin-weighted model from Blender to DS
+title: Getting a skin-weighted model from Blender to DS
 tags:
   - Guide (Diamond)
   - Guide (Pearl)